 This tiny camera does 11 fps photo speeds and has a 24.2-megapixel APSC sensor.
 For such a tiny and highly portable camera, this is amazing.

 Additionally, the camera has an in-body IBIS image stabilizer that will rid you of shaky videos.
-Compared to the Sony A6300, the image quality is far much more stable and can even shoot 4K videos.
+Compared to the Sony A6300, the image quality is far more stable and can even shoot 4K videos.

-The Sony Alpha A6500 beats other Nikon and Canon cameras for having the world’s fastest autofocus speed at (0.05 sec.) making it one of the best mirrorless cameras for music videos and videography.
+The Sony Alpha A6500 beats other Nikon and Canon cameras for having the world’s fastest autofocus speed at 0.05 sec., making it one of the best mirrorless cameras for music videos and videography.

-The small and lightweight body makes the camera highly portable and you can carry it almost everywhere.
+The small and lightweight body makes the camera highly portable, and you can carry it almost everywhere.
 Furthermore, the sturdy magnesium-made body is strong and durable.

-Thanks to lightweight portability and great performance, not to mention the Autofocus and in-body IBIS image stabilizer, this camera is one of the best mirrorless cameras for videography.
+Thanks to its lightweight portability and great performance, not to mention the Autofocus and in-body IBIS image stabilizer, this camera is one of the best mirrorless cameras for videography.

 Pros